swift-server/swift-aws-lambda-runtime/readme.md

  }
  ```

- More commonly, the payload would be a JSON, which is modeled using Codable, for example:
+ More commonly, the payload would be a JSON, which is modeled using `Codable`, for example:

  ```swift
  // Import the module